Sotatek-ThanhDang/elice-frontend/README.md

     error = err;
   }

-  <strong>// After retrieving the files and their data, we sort all file data by name in ascending order to ensure the correct sequence.</strong>
-  files.sort((a, b) => a.name.localeCompare(b.name));
+  // After retrieving the files and their data, we sort all file data by name in ascending order to ensure the correct sequence. files.sort((a, b) => a.name.localeCompare(b.name));

   return [files, error];